billpg/HashBack/README.md

 - `CrossRequestTokenExchange`
   - This indicates which version of this exchange the Caller wishes to use.
   - This version of this document is specified by the value "CRTE-PUBLIC-DRAFT-3".
-    - See the error responses below for version negotiation.
+  - See the section describing 400 error responses below for version negotiation.
 - `IssuerUrl`
   - A copy of the full POST request URL.
   - Because load balancers and CDN systems might modify the URL as POSTed to the service, a copy is included here so there's no doubt exactly which string was used in the verification hash.
   - The Issuer service must reject a request with the wrong URL as this may be an attacker attempting to re-use a request that was made for a different Issuer.
-  - The value may instead be a string supplied by the Issuer service as part of a prior error response, using a value it would accept for this property.
-(See discussion of error responses below.)
 - `Now`
   - The current UTC time, expressed as an integer of the number of seconds since the start of 1970.
-  - The recipient service may reject this request if timestamp is too far from its current time.
+  - The recipient service should reject this request if timestamp is too far from its current time.
 This document does not specify a threshold but instead this is left to the service's configuration.
 (Finger in the air - ten seconds.)
 - `Unus`
   - At least 256 bits of cryptographic-quality randomness, encoded in BASE-64 including trailing `=`.
   - This is to make reversal of the verification hash practically impossible.